GauravvDev/Daybook-app-/README.md

 ## What's actually in here

-**Tasks & Habits.** The basics, done well — priorities, categories, and streaks that make you not want to break the chain.
+**Tasks & Habits :** The basics, done well priorities, categories, and streaks that make you not want to break the chain.

-**Goals.** For the bigger stuff.
+**Goals  :** For the bigger stuff.
 A project at work, an exam you're prepping for — break it into topics, check them off, watch the progress bar move instead of just hoping you're on track.

-**Focus.** A Pomodoro timer, but you can also book actual time slots ahead of time — "Study 4-6pm" — so your day has some shape to it.
+**Focus :** A Pomodoro timer, but you can also book actual time slots ahead of time — "Study 4-6pm" — so your day has some shape to it.

-**Journal.** This one's just for you.
+**Journal :** This one's just for you.
 Write whatever, attach a photo or a voice note if text doesn't cut it that day.
 Lock it with a PIN or your face/fingerprint if it's on a shared device.

-**Health.** Water, sleep, mood, workouts, meds — the stuff that's easy to forget to log but matters most.
+**Health :** Water, sleep, mood, workouts, meds — the stuff that's easy to forget to log but matters most.

-**Insights.** A weekly report that actually tells you something, not just a wall of numbers.
+**Insights :** A weekly report that actually tells you something, not just a wall of numbers.

-**Make it yours.** Rearrange the dashboard, pick your accent color, switch to dark mode at 11pm like the rest of us.
+**Make it yours :**  Rearrange the dashboard, pick your accent color, switch to dark mode at 11pm like the rest of us.

 ## The part I actually care about

 There's no sign-up.
 No ads.
-Nothing gets sent anywhere — it all just lives on your device, and it installs like a real app on your phone.
+Nothing gets sent anywhere it all just lives on your device, and it installs like a real app on your phone.
 I wanted something private, not another service quietly collecting my mood logs.

 ## Run it yourself